Why do we audit?

 Anyone can be selected for an audit check at any time.
 We select heating systems based on a number of reasons, including random sampling.

 What does an audit check involve?

-What documents do I need to I keep during my membership?
+What documents do I need to keep during my accreditation?